timescale/docs/use-timescale/migration/index.md

 ---
 title: Migrate your data to Timescale
-excerpt: Migrate existing database to Timescale Cloud
+excerpt: Migrate existing database to Timescale
 products: [cloud]
 keywords: [data migration, postgresql, hypershift, RDS]
 tags: [ingest, migrate, RDS]
 ---

-# Migrate your data to Timescale Cloud
+# Migrate your data to Timescale

-You can migrate data from another database into Timescale Cloud using Timescale Hypershift.
+You can migrate data from another database into Timescale using Timescale Hypershift.
 You can also use hypershift to migrate your data from Managed Service for TimescaleDB, from a self-hosted Timescale instance, or from another PostgreSQL database, including Amazon RDS.